lakshayrohila/marktext-portable/README.md

 ### Installation

 No installation needed! **MarkText-portable** is what its name suggests- a **Portable**.
 Though setup is needed, and a knowledge of what to run when.
-All of the upcoming portion of this **README** focuses on providing the knwledge for the same.
+All of the upcoming portion of this **README** focuses on providing the knowledge for the same.

 ### Requirements